Democratic Senatorial Campaign Committee: 2023–2024 election cycle

 Senator Gary Peters of Michigan was selected as DSCC chair for a second consecutive cycle, the first since Chuck Schumer to be so.
 The Class 1 cycle of Democratic senators continue to dwindle, with Joe Manchin of West Virginia and Jon Tester of Montana being the last of the 2012 vulnerable class, and with it adding Sherrod Brown of Ohio as another Senator from a now-Republican-tilted state.
 With Manchin retiring, the West Virginia seat was written off, putting focus on Jacky Rosen in Nevada, Bob Casey Jr. in Pennsylvania, Tammy Baldwin in Wisconsin, newcomers Ruben Gallego in Arizona and Elissa Slotkin in Michigan; all these were hotly contested swing states in 2020.
 The entry of Larry Hogan into Maryland's race was an unexpected turn that was expected to siphon funds from tougher fights.
 On the offensive, Democrats aimed at single-point senators Ted Cruz in Texas and Rick Scott in Florida; however, Texas has been an unachieved dream for multiple cycles, while Florida has consistently been tilting Republican throughout Scott's tenure.

 Facing a stronger red tide than in of 2022, all Senate candidates overperformed the losing Democratic candidate Harris in terms of margin, though not necessarily in voter count; Trump swept all noted swing states in the concurrent presidential election.
 Tester's 12-point and Brown's 5-point edge were not enough to win in their deep-red states, with Florida and Texas's rightward shift clearly putting Democratic Senate hopes away.
 Casey lost to Republican David McCormick in an electoral upset.
 Other Democratic swing state candidates won by narrow margins.
 Republicans ultimately flipped four Senate seats from the Democratic caucus, winning a 53–47 majority in the chamber.

-2025-2026 election cycle
+2025–2026 election cycle

 In September 2025, DSCC chairwoman and Senator Kirsten Gillibrand circulated an invitation to a Democratic Senatorial Campaign Committee (DSCC) "Napa Retreat" and scheduled for October 13–14 at the luxury Hotel Yountville in California.
 The event, described in the invitation as offering a "Tuscan-European vibe," included accommodations, a wine tour, and dinner in the wine caves of Staglin Family Vineyards.
 Haley Stevens was listed among the featured guests, signaling what Politico described as "the closest link so far" between Stevens and the DSCC's support for her Senate campaign.
 Spokespeople for Stevens and the DSCC did not dispute the reporting which would go on amid a government shutdown.

+The populist Fight Club faction was formed, in part, as a reaction to the recruitment strategies and perceived favoritism in Democratic primaries during Gillibrand's tenure as DSCC chair.